keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 	- Has been known on his come-up for being a very charismatic politician and someone who often manages to make his policies happen

 ##### Ezaren shows back up
+- When Hearsay goes into work Ezaren is there.

 ### Other Scenes